-A single crash may be the result of multiple causes and/or environmental conditions and as such, will have a total greater than the overall number of deaths.
+^{} A single crash may be the result of multiple causes and/or environmental conditions and as such, will have a total greater than the overall number of deaths bicycles); and 14 were caused by the driver of another vehicle.
+Four deaths were pedestrians who, through their own actions, caused the accident that took their lives.